Ian McShane: Career

-Among science fiction fans, McShane is known for playing the character Robert Bryson in Babylon 5: The River of Souls.
-In a 2004 interview with The Independent, McShane stated that he wished that he had turned down the role of Bryson as he had struggled with the technical dialogue and found looking at Martin Sheen, who was wearing an eye in the middle of his forehead, to be the most embarrassing experience that he had ever had while acting.
+Among science fiction fans, McShane is known for playing Robert Bryson in Babylon 5: The River of Souls.
+In a 2004 interview with The Independent, McShane stated that he wished he had turned down the role of Bryson as the technical dialogue was a struggle. and he found looking at Martin Sheen, who wore an eye in the middle of his forehead, to be the most embarrassing experience that he had ever had while acting.

-In 1985, he appeared as an MC on Grace Jones' Slave to the Rhythm, a concept album which featured his narration interspersed throughout and which sold over a million copies worldwide.
+In 1985, McShane appeared as MC on Grace Jones' Slave to the Rhythm, a concept album featuring his narration interspersed throughout.
+It sold over a million copies worldwide.

+In 1992, he recorded and released a solo studio album, From Both Sides Now, in which he sang cover versions of popular songs.
+The album reached number 40 in the UK Albums Chart.

 His other roles include that of armed robber and gangland boss Jack Last in the Minder episode The Last Video Show.
 As Captain Hook in Shrek the Third, Ragnar Sturlusson in The Golden Compass, Tai Lung in Kung Fu Panda (for which he received an Annie Award nomination), crime boss Teddy Bass in Sexy Beast, and Mr. Bobinsky in Coraline.
 In live-action, he has performed in Hot Rod, the action/thriller Death Race, and The Seeker.
 He has appeared in The West Wing as a Russian diplomat.
 During 2007–08, he starred as Max in the 40th anniversary Broadway revival of Harold Pinter's The Homecoming, co-starring Eve Best, Raúl Esparza, and Michael McKean, and directed by Daniel Sullivan, at the Cort Theatre (16 December 2007 – 13 April 2008).